 SMHI actively invests in a portfolio of Australian cash securities and bonds with a target dollar-weighted average credit rating in the “A” band.
 SMHI does not invest in fixed-rate bonds (unless interest rate risk is hedged out) or equities.
 SMHI is not permitted to use leverage.

-It ranks No1 in FE fundinfo’s Cash Enhanced universe over the last 1, 3 and 5 years as at May 2021 and has also received a 5 Crown Rating.
+It ranks No1 in FE fundinfo’s Cash Enhanced universe over the last 3 and 5 years as at September 2021.
 Please read more about the rating and disclaimer here.
 Past performance does not assure future returns and investors should read the PDS to better understand this strategy’s risks.

 - Investment-grade: daily liquidity, av.
-A+ credit rating
+AA- credit rating

 This is an interview published on Livewiremarkets.com recently with Jason Lindeman, Head of Credit Research at Coolabah Capital Investments.